faaarv/airfoil-ML/README.md

 The MinMax Scaler is a normalization technique that transforms features by scaling them to a specific range, typically between 0 and 1.
 This method preserves the relationships between the original data values and maintains the distribution of the data.

 The Standard Scaler, also known as Z-score normalization, transforms the data such that the resulting distribution has a mean of 0 and a standard deviation of 1.
-This scaler is useful when the data follows a Gaussian distribution, and it helps in ensuring that each feature contributes equally to the model's performance.

 ## Model